mainmatter/mainmatter.com/_posts/2019-07-26-design-workflow-naming-in-design-files.md

 #### Result

-To complete the naming our button, we now have `forms/button +link #active @narrow`.
+To complete the naming our button, we now have `forms/button +primary #active @small`.
 Which makes for a concise name and gives you all necessary information at a single glance.

 ## Make your workflow better